-(g) Gross Revenue Less (x) Compensation or (y) Cost of Goods Sold.
-For purposes of the Margin Tax, a taxable entity's total revenue is generally total income as reported on IRS Form 1120 (for corporate entities), or IRS Form 1065 (for partnerships and other pass-through entities), plus dividends, interest, gross rents and royalties, and net capital gain income, minus bad debts, certain foreign items, and income from related entities to the extent already included in the margin tax base.

-(h) Gross Revenue.
-2006 H.B.
-3 includes a very short and specific list of "flow through" items which are excluded from gross receipts: (A) flow-through funds that are mandated by law or fiduciary duty to be distributed to other entities (such as sales and other taxes collected from a third party and remitted to a taxing authority); (B) the following flow-through funds that are required by contract to be distributed to other entities: (i) sales commissions paid to non-employees (including split-fee real estate commissions); (ii) subcontracting payments for "services, labor, or materials in connection with the actual or proposed design, construction, remodeling, or repair of improvements on real property or the location of the boundaries of real property"; and (iii) law firms may exclude the amounts they are obligated to pay over to clients and referring attorneys, matter specific expenses, and probono out-of-pocket expenses not to exceed \$500 per case; (C) the federal tax basis of
+- (h) Gross Revenue Less (x) Compensation or (y) Cost of Goods Sold.
+For purposes of the Margin Tax, a taxable entity's total revenue is generally total income as reported on IRS Form 1120 (for corporate entities), or IRS Form 1065 (for partnerships and other pass-through entities), plus dividends, interest, gross rents and royalties, and net capital gain income, minus bad debts, certain foreign items, and income from related entities to the extent already included in the margin tax base. - (i) Gross Revenue.
+The original version of the Margin Tax from 2006 H.B.
+3 included a very short and specific list of "flow through" items which are excluded from gross receipts: (A) flow-through funds that are mandated by law or fiduciary duty to be distributed to other entities (such as sales and other taxes collected from a third party and remitted to a taxing authority); 233 (B) the following flow-through funds that are required by contract to be distributed to other entities: (i) sales commissions paid to non-employees (including split-fee real estate commissions); 234 (ii) subcontracting payments for "services, labor, or materials in connection with the actual or proposed design, construction, remodeling, or repair of improvements on real property or the location of the boundaries of real property"; 235 and (iii) law firms may exclude the amounts they are obligated to pay over to clients and referring attorneys, matter specific expenses, and pro-bono out-of-pocket expenses not to exceed \$500 per case; 236 (C) the federal tax basis of securities and loans underwritten or sold; 237 (D) lending